 With its varied topography, lakes, streams, and mixed coniferous and hardwood forest, Pictured Rocks provides habitat for a variety of game animals.

-The most hunting activities are for white-tailed deer, grouse, woodcock, bear, and snowshoe hare.
-Whether archery, muzzle loading, or firearms, hunters find ample hunting opportunities from grown-over farm fields to backcountry cedar swamps.
+Most hunting activities are for white-tailed deer, grouse, woodcock, bear, and snowshoe hare.
+Whether the method is archery, muzzle loading, or firearms, hunters find ample hunting opportunities from grown-over farm fields to backcountry cedar swamps.

 The hunting season begins in mid-September with bear and grouse seasons and continues through the winter with snowshoe hare season.
 Refer to your "Michigan Hunting Guide" for specific dates and bag limits.
 A Michigan hunting license is required, and is available in local communities.
 Appropriate waterfowl stamps (state and federal) may also be required.